Her Glance

 Nowadays with modern formulations, it is possible to make a toner without those ingredients.
 You can find great toners with quality ingredients that are also budget-friendly.
 You just have to show your interest and have a strong will to treat your skin concerns.

-You are not applying your toner the right way
+3. You are not applying your toner the right way

 You should apply toner after cleansing your face and before serums and moisturizers.

-Toner is often considered a cleansing phase of the skincare routine and that is wrong.
 Toner is a hydrating phase and applying it on a face that is not cleansed properly can cause clogging of pores and in the end acne.

 Cleansing is a very important part of your skincare routine and we have a post that will inform you about everything that you should know about skin cleansing.